oddbookworm/ez_profile/docs/contributing.md

 git push -u origin <branch-name>
 ```
 And there you have it!
 Now you can go to the `ez_profile` repository on GitHub and create a pull request.
 Make sure that you merge it into the `dev branch`, not `main`.
-Make sure to give a detailed explanation
-on what your pull request is about.

 ## Contributing Guidelines

+- Format your code with `ruff`.
-Make sure your code is styled according to the [PEP 8](https://peps.python.org/pep-0008/) style guide.
+- Make sure your code is styled according to the [PEP 8](https://peps.python.org/pep-0008/) style guide.
+- Make sure to give a detailed explanation on what your pull request is about.